panaverse/learn-generative-ai/08_everything_Is_an_api/13_oauth2/03_google_auth/readme.md

 ## Questions in this flow:

 1. Shall we cleanup the request.session or do something or it is okay as it is?
-2. Is there any open socket connection that we have ti close once user disconnect.
-Like here we will generate our own tokens so is there any clearing required?

-3. Shall we do the these steps (4 & 5) in flow withing the "auth" route
+2. Shall we do the these steps (4 & 5) in flow withing the "auth" route

 - Check if the user exists in your database.
 - Generate your own JWT access and refresh tokens for the user.